 As you interact with others in the Jupyter ecosystem, remember that we have a strong commitment to being an open, inclusive, and positive community.
 Please read the Jupyter Code of Conduct for guidance on how to interact with others in a way that makes the community thrive.

-Below is a short list of gitter channels, email listservs, and github repositories where you can get involved.
+Below is a short list of Gitter channels, mailing lists, and GitHub repositories where you can get involved.
 We always welcome participation in the Jupyter community.

 Jupyter General Mailing List